 When calculating medical negligence claim amount two categories are used, these are;

 General Damages – This type of damage accounts for the pain and suffering a person has encountered due to the act of medical negligence.
 It is difficult to give a precise amount on the first consultation with a medical negligence solicitor until all the facts and reports have been looked over by a medical expert as it is almost impossible to calculate a person pain.

 To calculate general damages correctly the point at where the pain started due to the negligence is the date from where the compensation amount will count from and the amount of pain a person’s has suffered will be evaluated.
 In layman’s terms, the more the pain has affected your life and how it has changed it will results in how much general damages is awarded.
 The court may also take into consideration the following as aspects;

 - Is a disability present and how has this changed your life i.e. limited employment

-- Treatment needed in the past and future and a result of the negligence
+- Treatment needed in the past and future and as a result of the negligence

-- How the negligence has affected you health overall
+- How the negligence has affected your health overall

 - Quality of life-deterioration